Cambodia charges environmentalists with insulting king | DW | 21.06.2021

 Last month, a court sentenced three Mother Nature activists to between 18 and 20 months in prison for organizing a march to protest filling a massive lake in the capital with sand.

-"The Cambodian government has relentlessly targeted Mother Nature Cambodia," said Naly Pilorge, human rights monitor Licadho director.
+"The Cambodian government has relentlessly targeted Mother Nature Cambodia," said Naly Pilorge, the director of the human rights monitor Licadho.

 fb/rt (AFP, Reuters)